 Boston has the oldest underground subway system in the US – it opened in 1897!

 The five subway lines—Red, Green, Blue, Orange, and Silver—meet at six transfer stops in downtown Boston: Park Street, Government Center, Downtown Crossing, South Station, Boylston Street and State Street.

-The Red Line is the line that runs through the parts of Cambridge and Somerville close to the GSD.
+The Red Line is the line that runs closest to the GSD.
 It transfers to the Green Line at Park Street, the Orange and Silver Line at Downtown Crossing.
 Its terminus stations are Alewife Station (northwest), Ashmont (south, Dorchester) and Braintree (southeast).

 Inbound/Outbound & Terminus References

 One source of confusion when first navigating the T is the inbound and outbound signs.
 In general, if you’re traveling toward one of the main transfer stops in downtownBoston, you’re going inbound and if you’re traveling away, you’re going outbound.
 On the Red Line, Downtown Crossing is “the center.”
 But it’s actually much easier to just use the terminus station as a reference, since those aren’t dependent on where you’re starting.
 If you want to go southeast on the Red Line, you’ll take a Ashmont/Braintree train (branches after JFK/U Mass); to go northwest, you’ll take an Alewife train.